emmajanedrews/base-template/_drafts/couple-saved-10k-by-doing-this-before-selling-their-home.md

 {% include youtube.html %}

-<center>Did you know that our clients saved over $300k last year by only spending $400 on a pre-home inspection before listing their home?</center>
+<center><em>Did you know that our clients saved over $300k last year by only spending $400 on a pre-home inspection before listing their home?</em></center>

+<center>&nbsp;</center>

-When you go to a doctor, **you don’t know what’s wrong with you until you get a prognosis.** Finding the value of a home is quite similar -- you can’t know the price until a lot of research has been done!&nbsp;
+When you go to a doctor, **you don’t know what’s wrong with you until you get a prognosis.** Finding the value of a home is quite similar – you can’t know the price until a lot of research has been done!&nbsp;

 Anyone that walks into your home and tells you a price is doing that simply to get your business; they aren’t acting in your interest. **You don’t want to hire someone who isn’t going to work on your behalf to competitively price your home.** Before you hire anyone, give them a call and ask them if they’re going to put a price on your home when they get there.
 If they answer affirmatively, you probably shouldn’t hire them!